VeganSpeak/veganspeak/README.md

 ## Repo To Do

+- [ ] Cleanup Main branch
+- [ ] Switch from using Dev branch to Main
 - [ ] Add a code of conduct
 - [ ] Add a contributing guide
 -	[ ] Add a pull request template